Fella vs One Sec

 No way to talk yourself in.
 A pause can be clicked through, breathed past, dismissed without a second thought.
 A block can't be reasoned with.
 The app simply isn't there, no matter how convincing the excuse sounds at 11pm.

 One unlock, not unlimited pauses.
-Fella caps you at a single 5-minute window a day, and it doesn't reset because you asked nicely.
+Fella caps you at a single 5-minute window per session, and it doesn't reset because you asked nicely.
 No "just one more pause" loop, no quiet renegotiation every time the urge comes back.

 Built for people past the mindfulness stage.
 If gentle reminders already failed you once, they'll fail you again.
 Fella skips the nudge and removes the choice entirely, so willpower stops being the thing standing between you and your phone.